nagarmayank/twitter_sentiment_analysis/README.md

 3) Using the model for Sentiment CLassification
 4) Using individual sentiments to do Topic Modelling

-The training data for Sentiment Classified tweets can be obtained from the below link: http://thinknook.com/wp-content/uploads/2012/09/Sentiment-Analysis-Dataset.zip
+The training data for Sentiment Classified tweets can be obtained from the below link and keep it under the folder train_data: http://thinknook.com/wp-content/uploads/2012/09/Sentiment-Analysis-Dataset.zip

 There are a few activities which needs to be done once: